 Caves of Rodrigues

-This is a spatious cave with up to 25 m high ceiling.
-It was mapped in 1995 bringing the total length of its passages to 1 140 m (2) – thus it is the longest cave in the republic of Mauritius.
-Cave goes up to 18 m deep in some places being under the sea level.
+This is a spacious cave with up to 25 m high ceiling.
+It was mapped in 1995 bringing the total length of its passages to 1 140 m (2) – thus it is the longest cave in the Republic of Mauritius.
+The cave goes up to 18 m deep in some places being under the sea level.

 The southern entrance is located at the following coordinates: -19.758157, 63.386581.

 For decades this has been an important tourist destination.
 Unfortunately, this has brought much damage to the cave – in earlier years people went here with torchlights leaving ugly marks on the ceiling.
 Many fine stalactites and stalagmites have been chopped and brought away.

 In less touristy parts of the cave though there are impressive speleothems including up to 2 m long soda straws, also the tourist part of the cave still has rather many stalactites and stalagmites.

 Today the tourists should buy permits to visit the cave and are entering it at certain times of the day.
 They walk some 600 – 700 m long distance through it.
 There are plans to install the electricity in the cave.